How to Discard Expired Medication

 Expired pills, liquids, patches and other products you may have used for treating arthritis and related conditions can be dangerous if they get into the wrong hands.
 Follow this disposal guide to protect your family, pets and the environment from medicine you no longer use.

 Follow directions.
 Check the drug label or patient information that accompanied your prescription and follow any special instructions given.
+Some can be thrown in your household trash, but others should be discarded securely.

 Stay in the Know.
 Live in the Yes.